ivelum/landing/content/blog/why-you-shouldnt-start-with-a-mobile-app/index.md

 It's an optional feature, and developers need to write code to enable it, but it's pretty much doable if we need to make our app available offline.

-### Local storage: yes, the web can do that too
+### Local storage

-Modern web apps can store data directly on the user’s device—and not just progressive web apps.
-Regular websites can use four storage mechanisms: IndexedDB, Cache Storage, LocalStorage, and SessionStorage.
+Modern web apps can store data directly on the user's device, and it's not just progressive web apps.
+There are plenty of options for both regular websites and PWAs: IndexedDB, Cache Storage, LocalStorage, and SessionStorage.

 This means users can return to your app later and still find their data intact, even if the tab was closed.
-Storage limits vary by browser, but most [allow several gigabytes](https://whatpwacando.today/storage) which is plenty for typical startup use cases like user preferences, drafts, or offline content.

-In short: persistent, local-first web experiences are absolutely doable.
+Storage limits vary by browser, but it's [usually in gigabytes](https://whatpwacando.today/storage), which is plenty for typical use cases like user preferences, drafts, or offline content.
+So, persistent, local-first web experiences are absolutely doable.

 ### Sign-in options, biometric auth